This red fruit and almond pie with yuzu mousse (citrus mousse) can also made without the top layer for an easy and quicker version.

 Squeeze any excess water out of the gelatin leaves and add them to the mixture.
 Stir until smooth again and let it cool off until room temperature.

 Beat the heavy cream until it reached the thickness of yogurt.
-Whisk the yogurt and cream until it's smooth and add it to the citrus mixture.
+Whisk the cream cheese and whipped cream until it's smooth and add it to the citrus mixture.
 Stir again until smooth and divide evenly over the pie that's cooled off by now.

 Place in the fridge and let it cool off completely.
 Because of the gelatin the citrus mousse can also be beautifully cut when it's cold.
 While the pie is in the fridge you can roast some almond shavings in a dry skillet.